 - Once in the trading station, open your inventory, tap on an item, and select ‘sell’.
 A screen appears with the average item price, and you can adjust it accordingly

-- You can have up to five sell ‘orders’ at any one time, so choose wisely!
+- You can have up to five sell ‘orders’ at any one time.
 It’s possible to view your orders by selecting the tab on the market screen.
 You can also reprocess spare items into resources if you don’t want them taking an order slot

 - Buying an item in Eve Echoes is a far simpler process.
 Go onto the market page and simply select ships, blueprints, or the specific slot you want to buy for